M360

 • What’s the overall sales value achieved so far?

-By redesigning the Analytics section to be both high-level and drill-down friendly, we ensured users could get a quick pulse on the project while also exploring the details they need to inform pricing, staging, and marketing decisions.
+By redesigning the Analytics section we ensured users could get a quick pulse on the project while also exploring the details they need to inform pricing, staging, and marketing decisions.

 A robust and comprehensive Analytics section is a game-changer for real estate managers, providing the depth and clarity needed to make informed, data-driven decisions.
-In this section, users can access detailed breakdowns of key performance metrics, such as units sold, sales revenues, and surface area sold, over the last 30 days.
-These insights are further categorized by sales performance and inventory, offering a clear view of what’s working and where adjustments might be needed.
-For real estate campaigns, this level of detail is critical it enables managers to identify trends, pinpoint opportunities, and address challenges in real time.
-Whether optimizing pricing strategies, reallocating resources, or fine-tuning marketing efforts, having access to accurate, actionable analytics ensures that every decision is backed by data, not guesswork.
+Users can access detailed breakdowns of key performance metrics that are further categorized by sales performance and inventory, offering a clear view of what’s working and where adjustments might be needed.
 This empowers managers to maximize campaign effectiveness, improve ROI, and maintain a competitive edge in a dynamic market.

 Sales Stages – Managing Phases of a Launch

-The Sales Stages section enables teams to clearly define, organize, and manage these phases within a project.
+The Sales Stages section enables teams to clearly define and manage these phases within a project.
 Each stage includes details like target audience, launch dates, price ranges, and which buildings or units are included.
-Previously, defining sales phases was ad hoc and poorly documented.
-Teams risked confusion around launch timing, included inventory, or pricing inconsistencies between phases.
+Previously, defining sales phases was ad hoc and poorly documented leading to confusion around launch timing, inventory, or pricing inconsistencies.

-By redesigning this section, we made sales stages much easier to create, edit, and review.
+We made sales stages much easier to create, edit, and review.
 Tables now clearly list all stages with essential details visible at a glance, helping teams coordinate better.
-Dedicated detail views allow users to double-check dates, locations, and price ranges before publishing
+Dedicated detail views allow users to double-check dates, locations, and price ranges before publishing.

 Leads – A Lightweight CRM for Sales Teams